Psychology of Marketing: 8 Tips

 Otherwise known as the foot-in-door technique (FITD), salespeople have been taking advantage of the phenomenon that customers who say yes to a small request like an e-mail sign up are far likelier to say yes again.

 For example, a consumer in search of an affordable television with a budget of $1000 may see a TV is priced at $3,999 and consider that much too high.
-However, if that same consumer were to see that same television marked down to $1,499, the dramatically reduced price has an effect that may compel the purchaser to buy the TV even though it is over the original budget.
+However, if that same consumer saw that same television marked down to $1,499, the dramatically reduced price has an effect that may compel him to buy the TV even though it is over budget.

 According to Entrepreneur, neuroscience has proven that every single decision—even those made by more “rational” types—are informed by emotions.
 Marketers illiciting emotional responses as a way to gain more sales should instead approach this method as a way to align products/services and campaigns appropriately to the emotion to which customers might be most prone.